amr-yasser226/Ambulance-Management-System-DSA/README.md

 ---

 ### Project Phases

-1. **Phase 1.1 (10%)** - Basic setup: Input/output file handling, hospital distance matrix, and initial car management.
-2. **Phase 1.2 (30%)** - Implementation of patient queue management with priority and car assignment based on requests.
+1. **Phase 1.1 (10%)**:
+   - Selecting the appropriate data structures to manage the project lists (patients, cars, etc.).
+   - Deliverable: A report explaining the chosen data structures (Stack, Queue, Priority Queue).

+2. **Phase 1.2 (30%)**:
+   - Implementing and testing the chosen data structures.
+   - Creating a simple simulator to verify that data structure operations work correctly.
+   - No patient-car assignment or final output generation required in this phase.
+   - Deliverables: Code, sample input file, and a demo video.

-3. **Phase 2 (60%)** - Full system simulation, finalizing algorithms, testing, and output generation.
+3. **Phase 2 (60%)**:
+   - Extending the code to implement the full system logic and output generation.
+   - Deliverables: Full code, six sample input files, output files, and a workload distribution document.

 ---